What is Google Lens?

 Close to the shutter button on your phone, you will see the Google Lens icon.
 Select this to switch to Google Lens.

-At the bottom of your screen, you will see a slider with various options, depending on the type of search you would like to undertake.
-This includes Text for extracting text from an image, Homework for maths problems, and Shopping to find where to buy an item.
+At the bottom of your screen, you will see a slider with various options for different types of search.
+This includes Translate for text-based functions such as extracting text from an image or translating between languages, Homework for maths problems, and Search for most other functions, such as learning where to buy an item.
 Select the option you need by scrolling from side to side, aim your camera at the relevant object, and then tap the shutter button.
+You can alternatively take an image first and select the appropriate option after.

-Google Lens will try and focus on the most relevant item in your photo by using a white frame around it.
-However, it doesn’t always get it right and you can adjust the size and position of the frame using your fingers.
+If a photo has a lot going on, Google Lens will try and focus on the most relevant part of your photo by placing a white frame around it.
+However, it doesn’t always get the selection right and you can adjust the size and position of the frame using your fingers.
 You may also see small white dots on top of other items in your image.
-You can click on these to get results based on that part of the photo instead.
+Click on these to get results based on that part of the photo instead.

 You can also use Google Lens on images already stored on your phone.
 Simply pull them through via the Google Lens app, or open Photos, select a relevant image, and tap the Google Lens icon.

-An alternative method for using Google Lens is to open the Google Chrome app and select the camera icon on the search bar.
-This will open Lens and allow you to a search in the same way as described above.
+An alternative method for using Google Lens on your Android phone is to open the Google Chrome app and select the camera icon on the search bar.
+This will open Lens and allow you to search in the same way as described above.

 Google Lens on iPhone or iPad